PaulHJoo/Blog/src/blogs/async-javascript/async-javascript.md

 const generatorFunction = main();
 generatorFunction.next();
 ```
-With this the generator function implementation takes the lead again for asynchronous code that looks like synchronous code.
+With this the Generator Function implementation takes the lead again for asynchronous code that looks like synchronous code.

 Remember that we can pass parameters into `next()` so `requestResource` passes `response` with `next(response)` which passes it to the `response` variable in `main`.